Our Current Focus

 AM history of science thesis paper (reach out for a copy!)

 We believe that the 21st century geneticist’s toolkit should include a keen awareness of the history of race and genetics (to help understand how this legacy affects our thinking and practices today), and part of the work in our lab is continued participation in and organization of reading and study groups, invited seminars, courses, workshops and transdisciplinary teams towards this goal.
 Further, we read and consult broadly on our research themes to learn from our colleagues in history, science and technology studies, anthropology, archaeology and sociology to help contextualize and historicize our research questions, methods and the implications of our research results.
 We make an effort to apply what we are learning from these sources in every step of our research work from project motivation/design, sampling approach, analysis methods to interpretation, writing and communication of results.
 This is part of a general agenda of increasing our understanding and ability to think and communicate about issues at the intersection of genetics and society.
+A specific research area is investigating the use of groupings, especially continental groupings, in the study of human genetic and phenotypic variation.

 History of race and genetics reading group at U Chicago.
 Website here: https://voices.uchicago.edu/geneticists-against-hate/